petebath/petebath.github.io/README.md

 # petebath.github.io
 Petes Website

-This is my personal Website, I'm learning to code and adding my prjects to this site as I go.<br />
+This is my personal Website, I'm learning to code and adding my projects to this site as I go.<br />
 I like it its good fun!